n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 You can also schedule workflows to run at a specific time, interval, or duration, using the [Schedule Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger/) node.

 In some cases, you might need to pause the workflow execution.
-This might be necessary, for example, if you know that a service doesn't process the data instantly or it is generally slower, so you don't want the incomplete data to be passed to the next node.
+This might be necessary, for example, if you know that a service doesn't process the data instantly or it's generally slower, so you don't want the incomplete data to be passed to the next node.
 In this case, you can use the [Wait node](/integrations/builtin/core-nodes/n8n-nodes-base.wait/) after the node that you want to delay.
 The Wait node pauses the workflow execution and resumes it at a specific time, after a time interval, or on a webhook call.

 ### Exercise